public-key-cryptography/public-key-editor/README.md

-	incompressible; the sign out / log out method was modified so that if the email server or mail pro- gram becomes unresponsive or the wifi loses its connection it will end the program in a few seconds so the user doesn't have to close the terminal or open the System monitor to find and terminate the process; a redundant encoding was removed by replacing the newlines in the encrypted and encoded data with a base-16 separator to make it base-64; the public key ciphers were rearranged; and errors in the readMessage method were corrected so that the messages and attached files are detached and displayed correctly for encrypted and unencrypted emails; the test mail feature and read all method show that the messages and files are displayed correctly.
+	incompressible; the sign out / log out method was modified so that if the email server or mail pro- gram becomes unresponsive or the wifi loses its connection it will end the program in a few seconds so the user doesn't have to close the terminal or open the System monitor to find and terminate the process; a redundant encoding was removed by replacing the newlines in the encrypted and encoded da- ta with a base-16 separator to make it base-64; the public key ciphers were rearranged; errors in the readMessage method were corrected so that the messages and attached files are detached and dis- played correctly for encrypted and unencrypted emails; and a public key padding error was corrected so the decryption method removes the padding / space chars appended to the message.